William Kissam Vanderbilt: Personal life

 Alva later coerced Consuelo into marrying Charles Spencer-Churchill, 9th Duke of Marlborough on November 6, 1895.
 Alva divorced Vanderbilt in March 1895, at a time when divorce was rare among the elite, and received a large financial settlement reported to be in excess of $10 million (equal to about $ million today).
-The grounds for divorce were allegations of Vanderbilt's adultery.
-Indeed, one account of cheating on his wife was with none other than the Duchess of Manchester, Consuelo Yznaga, also known as his wife's best friend.
+The grounds for divorce were adultery, allegedly including with the Duchess of Manchester.
 Alva remarried to one of their old family friends, Oliver Hazard Perry Belmont, on January 11, 1896.

 In 1903, Vanderbilt married Anne Harriman, daughter of banker Oliver Harriman.
 They had no children together.
 She was a widow to sportsman Samuel Stevens Sands Jr. and to Lewis Morris Rutherfurd Jr.